Sanding Belts

 Crucible Steel

 Crucible steel (also known as water or wootz steel) is a now-rare original form of Damascus steel.
 To produce forge-ready ingots, blacksmiths melted Indian iron ore in crucibles with plant matter and flux materials like glass, then carefully cooled it.
-Modern blacksmiths have tried to replicate this steel, with varying degrees of success.
+When Damascus bladesmiths forged this wootz crucible steel, they heated and hammered it repeatedly.
+This work, combined with the steel's composition, caused carbides to segregate into bands within the iron matrix.
+These bands created the famous wavy patterns we now see as a Damascus trademark.

 Pattern-Welded Steel